patrick-sharp/waypoint.nvim/README.md

 [x] move cursor without triggering autocmd (excess draws) [x] handle weird interaction of / and scroll now that I have ignore_next_autocmd
     have highlight in line, n, hhhhhh, n, l
+[ ] keep track of the cursor position and restore to it when you open the floating window [ ] fix bug where moving to bottom doesn't move view to bring bottom waypoint fully into view

 ### ADVANCED FEATURES:
 [ ] delete waypoint